Roots of random polynomials with coefficients having polynomial growth: A motivation: Real roots of random polynomials

 \subsection{Outline of the paper}

-In the next section, we will present our main results regarding the local universality of the joint distribution of the zeros of $P_{n,\xi}$ when the deterministic coefficients $c_j$ have polynomial growth.
+In the next section \ref{s.correlation}, we will present our main results regarding the local universality of the joint distribution of the zeros of $P_{n,\xi}$ when the deterministic coefficients $c_j$ have polynomial growth.
 Special cases of these results will be used to reduce the proof of Theorems~\ref{theorem:new1} and \ref{theorem:new2} to the Gaussian setting (see the discussion near the end of Subsection~\ref{s.real} for details).
 In Section~\ref{s.series}, we will also discuss several extensions regarding universality for the zeros of random power series.
 Among others, we achieve local universality of hyperbolic series under very general assumptions.
-In Sections~\ref{proof-complex}, \ref{proof-real}, \ref{proof-mean}, \ref{proof-complex-series}, we prove the results stated in Section~\ref{s.correlation}.
+A sketch of our proofs for these results is presented is Section \ref{section:ideas}, followed by the detailed proofs in Sections~\ref{proof-complex}, \ref{proof-real}, \ref{proof-mean}, \ref{proof-complex-series}.
 In the rest of the paper (from Section~\ref{s.Gaussian} to the end), we prove the Gaussian case of Theorems~\ref{theorem:new1} and \ref{theorem:new2}.

+The current paper uses and further develops the method introduced in \cite{TVpoly} by Tao and the third author.
+On the other hand, the arguments given in this paper are self-contained and the reader does not need to be familiar with \cite{TVpoly}.